coracle-social/coracle/README.md

 - [x] Fix mention selection, inheritance, and inclusion in notes
 - [x] Parse links without http at the beginning
 - [x] Clean up back button in combination with modals
+- [x] Re-design relays page and person relays list with metadata
+- [x] Add relay selection to new note screen

 ## 0.2.9